 To see more from this camera, check out my Yashica Lynx 14e gallery.

-One other quibble: the Lynx 14e’s viewfinder adjusts automatically for parallax, but I found that my close-up shots were not as centered in the frame as I composed them.
+One other quibble: the Lynx 14e’s viewfinder adjusts automatically for parallax, but I found that my close-up shots are not as centered in the frame as I composed them.
 I cropped them back to right in Photoshop.

 I almost gave up on my broken Lynx 14 and 14e.
 I’m so glad I took Derek up on his repair offer!
 The Lynx 14e’s usability challenges are worth grappling with again just to get to know this wonderful lens better.
 I just ordered a bunch more black-and-white film, and I’m sure some of it will make its way into my Lynx 14e.